mattdennewitz/python-songkick/README.rst

 Usage
 -----

 Using this wrapper is fairly straight-forward.
-Right now, events and setlists are supported.
+Right now, events, gigographies and setlists are supported.

 Getting a connection